Sayace/Smart-Plan/README.md

 The Smart Plan application will store users, lists, and courses

 * users can have multiple lists for each semester (via references)
-* each list can have multiple items (also by references) An Example User:
+* each list can have multiple courses (also by references)

+An Example User:

 ```javascript